HARMONICWAY

 The Envy Paradox

 You envy people with less success but more joy.
-The friend who took a pay cut to teach.
-The colleague who started that nonprofit.
 They have something money can't buy: purpose.

 10